 But how does a food dehydrator measure up against an oven?
 Which one is better for drying food?

-In this article I’ll compare food dehydrators with ovens, and help you see whether the former is worth it compared to the latter.
+In the following article, I’ll compare food dehydrators with ovens and help you see whether the former is worth it compared to the latter.

 Are you ready?
 Let’s dive in!

 A food dehydrator removes moisture from food.
 Food dehydrators combine heat and airflow to dry out the food items you put in them.

 Food dehydrators employ the oldest method of food preservation.
 Typically, food has a water content of 50% to 80%, which can lead to it spoiling quickly.
 When the dehydrator removes the moisture, the food becomes lighter, greatly reducing cooking time.

 A food dehydrator can cook food at a constant temperature and also provide it with sufficient air to keep it from hardening.
 If a higher temperature is applied, the food can get hard but stay moist inside, which, in my experience, will spoil it quickly.

 Can You Use An Oven As A Dehydrator?

 Short answer?
 Yes, you can.

 An oven can dehydrate your food and make it healthier.
 You can make do with an oven if you don’t have an electric dehydrator.

 You’ll need to cut your food into evenly thick slices with a slicing tool or knife to ensure all of it is completely dried.